Michael Swanwick: Writing career

 In the 2000s, Swanwick wrote several series of flash fictions, beginning with Puck Aleshire's Abecedary, a collection of 26 stories, each titled for a different letter of the alphabet.
 Other series included The Periodic Table of Science Fiction, 118 stories each themed about a different chemical element.
 These were originally published in Sci Fiction.
 Later, The Infinite Matrix published The Sleep of Reason, in which each story was based on one of Goya’s caprichos.
 In this period, he won several awards for short fiction; between 1999 and 2003, he had nine stories shortlisted for the Hugo Award for Best Short Story, and won in 1999, 2000, and 2002.

 He also continued to write novels.
-Bones of the Earth (2002) is a time-travel story involving dinosaurs.
-The Dragons of Babel (2008) is set in the same world as The Iron Dragon's Daughter, although the setting and characters are different; The Iron Dragon’s Mother (2019) was a third volume in the series.
+Bones of the Earth (2002) is a time travel story involving dinosaurs.
+The Dragons of Babel (2008) is set in the same world as The Iron Dragon's Daughter, although the setting and characters are different; The Iron Dragon's Mother (2019) was a third volume in the series.
 He has written two novels featuring the posthuman rogues Darger and Surplus, who had already appeared in short stories: Dancing with Bears (2011) concerns their adventures in post-Utopian Russia, and in “Chasing the Phoenix” (2015) they travel to China.
 After Gardner Dozois's death, Swanwick completed his unfinished novel City Under the Stars.

-His short fiction has been collected in Gravity's Angels (1991), Moon Dogs (2000), Tales of Old Earth (2000), Cigar-Box Faust and Other Miniatures (2003), The Dog Said Bow-Wow (2007), and The Best of Michael Swanwick (2008).
+His many works of short fiction have been collected in Gravity's Angels (1991), Moon Dogs (2000), Tales of Old Earth (2000), and others.
 A novella, Griffin's Egg, was published in book form in 1991 and is also collected in Moon Dogs.
 He has collaborated with other authors on several short works, including Gardner Dozois ("Ancestral Voices", "City of God", "Snow Job") and William Gibson ("Dogfight").